- Home

 4. Sleeping on your side

-Research has found that sleeping on your side can offer a number of health benefits.
+Research has found that sleeping on your side can offer several health benefits.
 This includes reduced snoring, improved digestion, and even a reduced risk of certain health conditions like Alzheimer’s disease.

 Side sleeping is different from the fetal position because the knees aren’t tucked up.

 Interestingly, research suggests that sleeping on your left side is particularly beneficial.
-This study found that when people slept on their right side it significantly increased acid reflux and heartburn symptoms.
+This review found that when people did so, they exhibited reduced nocturnal reflux symptoms.

 That said, side sleeping isn’t right for everyone as it can sometimes cause stiffness in the shoulders and jaw.

-If you enjoy sleeping on your side, you might like to try placing a pillow between your knees to help with hip alignment.
+If you enjoy sleeping on your side, you might like to place a pillow between your knees to help with hip alignment.

 Final thoughts…